 - Ethical Writing and Source Use

 Workshops take place on Mondays, Wednesdays, Thursdays, and Fridays from 12:30-2 in the Feit Seminar Room (NVC 8-190).
 Click here for a complete Spring 2015 Workshop schedule.

 You’re welcome to attend any workshop at any time, space permitting.
 But you’ll definitely get more from your workshop experience if you bring materials related to a specific reading, research, or writing project, just as you would for a one-to-one session.
 Each workshop includes time for independent application of what you’re learning, as well as a chance to discuss your work with the consultant-facilitator.

 You may register for as many workshops as you’d like on our online scheduler.
-Look for the dropdown menu in the middle of the scheduler’s main page, and select “Workshops.”
+Look for the dropdown menu in the middle of the scheduler’s main page, and select “Workshops and Write Ins.”
 You can then click to join the group appointments associated with each workshop date.

 So that we can best serve all students, we ask for your courtesy.